gavalierm/pab-propresenter-arena-bridge/README.md

 ## What you need

 You need node.js on your computer to run this script

 - For MacOS users:
-You need developer tools too (apple way to run console apps).
+ - You need developer tools too (apple way to run console apps).
-When you run "git clone https://github.com/gavalierm/propresenter-arena-bridge.git" in folder where you want to install this and you do not have developer tools installed MacOS will force you to install it. (no worry it is safe).
-After instalation (take a while) you need run "git clone" command again.
+ - clone the repo
+ - execute 'node main.js'
 - For Windows users:
-I do not have windows but i think you need download and install node.js from https://nodejs.org/en
+ - I do not have windows but i think you need download and install node.js from https://nodejs.org/en

-After you can download this code and just run command "node main.js" in your terminal.
+ - just run main app via Node.js runtime app

 ## Basic setup and usecase